 The world is a confusing, ever changing placeBeliefs about the world

 Diagnostic Criteria for Borderline Personality Disorder

-The Diagnostic and Statistical Manual of the American Psychiatric Association (DSM 5) specifies 5 out of the following 9 symptoms must be present for the diagnosis to be made:
+In the Diagnostic and Statistical Manual of the American Psychiatric Association (DSM 5) it states that 5 out of the following 9 symptoms must be present for the diagnosis to be made:

 - Frantic efforts to avoid real or imagined abandonment.

 - A pattern of unstable and intense interpersonal relationships characterised by alternating between extremes of idealisation and devaluation.

 - Identity disturbance: markedly and persistently unstable self image or sense of self.

 - Impulsivity in at least two areas that are potentially self- damaging

 - Recurrent suicidal behaviour, gestures, or threats, or self- mutilating behaviour.